ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

 ### NVMe

 NVMe I can't test currently since having only crappy M.2 SSDs lying around that will be the bottleneck.
 But since Radxa reports +2700 MB/s sequential read speeds and we know the little sibling RK3568 can saturate PCIe Gen3 x2 while lacking the four big A76 cores I'm pretty confident that we're seeing full Gen3 x4 NVMe performance with this device.
+The (more demanding) tests with 10GbE network cards [already hint at this](https://forum.radxa.com/t/rock-5b-debug-party-invitation/10483/289?u=tkaiser).

 ### SATA